 Like mass finishing, shot blasting is an exceptionally versatile surface treatment technology.
 Its applications range from general cleaning after casting and forging to shot peening and, even, cosmetic blasting for placing a fine, matte finish on the work pieces.

-For shot blasting of orthopedic implants Rosler Metal Finishing recommends mainly air and occasionally wet blasting systems.
-The blast media is accelerated by compressed air and thrown at the work pieces through a blast nozzle, creating an extremely precise blast pattern compared to turbine blasting.
+For shot blasting orthopedic implants, Rosler recommends mainly air and occasionally wet blasting systems.
+In each process, blast media is accelerated by compressed air and thrown at the work pieces through a blast nozzle, creating an extremely precise blast pattern compared to turbine blasting.
 Another advantage of air blasting is that it can be used with metallic, mineral as well as organic blast media.